-The LVTY is located on the right-of-way of the former St. Johnsbury and Lake Champlain Railroad.
+The LVRT is located on the right-of-way of the former St. Johnsbury and Lake Champlain Railroad.
 It extends in a northwesterly direction across Northern Vermont from St. Johnsbury to St. Albans; it passes through 18 communities.

 How long is The LVRT?